You are browsing the Linux category

 LMMS comes bundled with a modified version of ZynAddSubFX, so if you’re an LMMS user you already have a powerful microtonal synth to play around with.

 Bear in mind that many synths don’t support microtonal tunings; they are locked in to 12-tone equal temperament.
 The synths that are bundled with your DAW will most likely lock you in (there are exceptions).

 It’s for this reason that I use synth plugins that have built-in microtonal support.
 That way, it doesn’t matter which DAW you use as long as your DAW supports plugins.
 Below is a showcase of Linux-native plugins with support for microtonal tunings.

-Surge is a powerful open-source synth that recently added support for microtonal tuning via .scl files.
-Keyboard mapping support via .kbm files is coming in a future update.
+Surge is a powerful open-source synth with an excellent implementation of microtonal tuning via .scl and .kbm files.
 It’s cross-platform and can run as an LV2 or VST plugin.
 You can also use it with VCV rack.

 Zyn-Fusion is a powerful synth capable of additive, subtractive, FM and PM synthesis.
 It can be microtuned by importing Scala (.scl) files.
 Alternatively you can enter tuning data directly via the UI.
 It loads Scala keymap files (.kbm) which is very helpful.